 From Monday 13 to Thursday 16 December 2021:

-buses will replace trains between Truro and Penzance, including the St Ives Bay Line.
+buses will replace trains between Truro and Penzance for the full period

 The railway in Cornwall will be fully open from this date, however, as this will be the first normal weekday since the timetable change on Sunday 12 December there may be minor alterations to trains.
 So please check carefully before travelling.

 check train times carefully – online journey planners are not currently showing the revised plans.
 They are due to be updated with the latest information from 5 November

 allow plenty of time – journeys involving a replacement bus will take longer than normal

 check where replacement buses depart from – they may not stop near the station at some locations.
 See below for more details

 How trains will be affected

 One train an hour will run between Plymouth and Truro during this period with additional services at peak times.